U.S. states support NJ with hands-off approach to luring tourists

 "We believe in the golden rule," said Linda Parkowski, director of the Delaware Tourism Office.
 "We know if the wind didn't shift northwest during the storm, it would have been Delaware that got hit hardest.
 We're very cognizant of that."

-Sandy caused an estimated $36.9 billion of damage in New Jersey when it hit on October 29, according to state estimates.
-The storm left much of the state's 130 miles of coastline in ruins.
+Sandy caused an estimated $36.9 billion of damage in New Jersey when it hit on Oct.
+29, according to state estimates.
+The storm left much of the state's 130 miles (209 kms) of coastline in ruins.

 But most of the state's popular beaches - Atlantic City, Cape May, Sandy Hook and others - are already open or plan to be soon, and the state is spending $25 million to send out a positive message to attract tourists.